InspireX96/ECE148AdaptiveCruiseControl/README.md

 ### Setup

-To setup this project on top of exisiting donkey framework, simply run command:
+To setup this project on top of existing donkey framework, simply run command:

 ```bash
 cd src